Tips on how to perform a 24-hour carbohydrate load

 Keeping it simple and familiar improves digestion and compliance.

-Snack 1 – 158g carbs
+Snack 1 – 158 g carbohydrates

-• Fuel-focused hydration
+• Fuel-focused fluid intake

-Snack 2 – 99g carbs
+Snack 2 – 99 g carbohydrates

 • Edible.
-Like bars.
-Find them here!
+For example, bars.
+You can find them here!

-• Coke (caffeine + sugar boost)
+• Cola (caffeine + sugar boost)

 Simple sugars help raise blood sugar and maintain a high carbohydrate intake without feeling heavy.